“My classroom is for open ideas and open hearts. Everyone is welcome in my

 - Absences: Successful students have regular attendance.
 They make arrangements with a responsible classmate to get work when the other is absent.
 When absent, they turn in what they missed in a timely manner.
 They don’t wait to be asked for missing work.
 If a test is missed, they make arrangements to take it.

-- Chrome Books: Successful seventh and eighth grade students use their devices in the appropriate way.
+- Chrome Books: Successful middle school students use their devices in the appropriate way.
 They bring them to school daily fully charged.

-- Class Participation: Successful students participate in class, even if they’re shy.
+- Class Participation: Successful students participate in class.
 They listen, answer questions, offer insights, stay on task, and ask questions if they don’t understand.
 They contribute to the learning environment rather than distracting from it.

 - Help: Successful students ask for help.
 They know that teachers come to school early and are available to them.
 They utilize any study guides or practice quizzes that are available.